apiaryio/apiary-client/README.md

 Options:

-Archive All Your API Description Documents from apiary.io.
-Going to be written to files named as API project subdomain.
+Archive All Your API Description Documents from apiary.io to local files named following [api-project-subdomain.apib] pattern.
 ```

 #### fetch